Audition (1999 film): Home media

 Audition was released on DVD in the United States by Chimera on June 4, 2002.

 The DVD included an interview with Miike and a documentary on the Egyptian Theater in Los Angeles.
 A new DVD was released by Lionsgate in 2005 dubbed the "uncut special edition".
 This release included an interview with Ryu Murakami, a selected scene commentary by Miike, and a clip from Bravo's The 100 Scariest Movie Moments.
 Peter Schorn of IGN gave a negative review of the 2006 DVD, finding that the video was "overcompressed to the point that a distracting, shifting blockiness frequently in backgrounds that draws the eye away from the actors".
 IGN concluded that the: "overall image quality is soft and fuzzy, with weak black levels, murky shadow areas and less-than-impressive color saturation".
 On October 6, 2009, Shout!
 Factory released a DVD and Blu-ray release of the film that featured an introduction by Miike and actress Eihi Shiina, a full audio commentary by Miike and screenwriter Daisuke Tengan, and a documentary featuring the cast.

 Audition was released in the United Kingdom on DVD by Tartan Video on June 28, 2004.
 The disc contained an interview with Miike and liner notes by Joe Cornish.
 Matthew Leyland (Sight & Sound) reviewed this release, stating that the audio and visual presentation was "exemplary" while noting that the interview with Miike was the only noteworthy bonus feature on the disc.
 The film was later released by Arrow Video on February 29, 2016.
 The Arrow Video release was exclusively restored in 2K resolution and was scanned from a 35 mm interpositive.
+A 4K UHD version, again from Arrow Video, is due for release on 15th June 2026.